-Apply for your first Discover Online Savings Account, online, in the Discover App or by phone.
-Enter Offer Code MC922 when applying.
+To get your $150 or $200 Bonus: What to do: Apply for your first Discover Online Savings Account, online, in the Discover App or by phone.
+Enter Offer Code MC323 when applying.
 Deposit into your account a total of at least $15,000 to earn a $150 Bonus or deposit a total of at least $25,000 to earn a $200 Bonus.
 Deposit must be posted to account within 30 days of account open date.
 Maximum bonus eligibility is $200.

 Best Checking and Savings Combo: Aspiration Spend & Save Account

 Use your combined Aspiration Spend & Save Account to seamlessly manage checking and savings balances.
 Plus, earn up to 5% cash back at Conscience Coalition merchants and up to 10% cash back after you upgrade to Aspiration Plus.

 - Earn up to 5.00% APY* on Save account balances after you upgrade to Aspiration Plus